Rapunzal/fast-hire/ReadMe.md

 ### HTML Requirements Covered

-Have at least three pages.[index, login, register, jobs, featured, apply] Keep the grid system consistent between pages as much as possible.
+Have at least three pages.[index, login, register, jobs, featured, apply]

+Keep the grid system consistent between pages as much as possible.[ Applied]

 Use at least ten different HTML tags.[header, nav, ul, li, div, img, a, button, h1, input, table, thead, caption, th, tr, td, form, label etc.]

-Include at least one table.[2 tables used on jobs.html,login.html] Include at least two forms.[2 forms used on register.html and login.html] Include at least one dropdown menu.[Dropdown menu used on register.html] Include at least one of each of the following forms of content:
+Include at least one table.[2 tables used on jobs.html,login.html]

+Include at least two forms.[2 forms used on register.html and login.html]

+Include at least one dropdown menu.[Dropdown menu used on register.html]

+Include at least one of each of the following forms of content:

 Text.[include in almost all of the pages]

 Images.[ included]

 GIFs.[ included on index.html]

 ### CSS Requirements

-Make use of inline, internal, and external styling. [ included] Use five different CSS selectors. [class selector, id selector, Descendant combinator, pseudo classes, child combinator on apply.html internal styling]
+Make use of inline, internal, and external styling. [ included]

+Use five different CSS selectors. [class selector, id selector, Descendant combinator, pseudo classes, child combinator on apply.html internal styling]

-Use colors that complement each other.[used color theme] Use Flexbox and/or the Bootstrap Grid.[Used flexbox for styling] Use at least two CSS animations.[ included 2 css animations on index.html]
+Use colors that complement each other.[used color theme]

+Use Flexbox and/or the Bootstrap Grid.[Used flexbox for styling]

+Use at least two CSS animations.[ included 2 css animations on index.html]

 ## Live Demo